paypal/TLS-update/README.md

 The [PCIv3.1 DSS (PDF)](https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-1.pdf) mandates (p.46) that TLSv1.0 be retired from service by June 30, 2016.
 All organizations that handle credit card information are required to comply with this standard.

-As part of this obligation, PayPal is updating it's services to require TLSv1.2 for all HTTPS connections.
+As part of this obligation, PayPal is updating it's services to require TLSv1.2 for all HTTPS connections on June 17, 2016.
+After that date, all TLSv1.0 and TLSv1.1 API connections will be refused.

 ## What does this mean for PayPal merchants?